-Using Postbox with iCal
+Using Postbox to Send iCal Notifications

 If Postbox is set as your default mail client on Mac OS X Snow Leopard or Lion, Apple's iCal will use Postbox for sending calendar notifications.

 PLEASE NOTE THAT IN MOUNTAIN LION, APPLE REMOVED THE APPLESCRIPT DIRECTORY THAT POSTBOX NEEDS TO COMMUNICATE WITH ICAL.
 THE DEVELOPERS ARE INVESTIGATING POTENTIAL SOLUTIONS, BUT WE HAVE NOTHING TO ANNOUNCE AT THIS TIME.